Juan Sebastián Elcano: Spice Island

 Elcano participated in a fierce mutiny against Ferdinand Magellan before the convoy discovered the Strait of Magellan, the passage between mainland South America and Tierra del Fuego.
-His life was spared by Magellan and after five months of hard labour in chains he was made captain of the galleon.
+His life was spared by Magellan and after five months of hard labour in chains he was made captain of the carrack.
 Santiago was later destroyed in a storm.
 The fleet sailed across the Atlantic Ocean to the eastern coast of Brazil and into what is now Puerto San Julián in Argentina.
 Several months later they discovered a passage now known as the Strait of Magellan located in the southern tip of South America and sailed through the strait.
 The crew of San Antonio mutinied and returned to Spain.
 On 28 November 1520, three ships set sail for the Pacific Ocean and about 19 men died before they reached Guam on 6 March 1521.
 Conflicts with the nearby island of Rota prevented Magellan and Elcano from resupplying their ships with food and water.
 They eventually gathered enough supplies and continued their journey to the Philippines and remained there for several weeks.
 Close relationships developed between the islanders and the Spaniards, who began to evangelize and convert the Cebuano tribes to Christianity; they also became involved in tribal warfare between rival Filipino groups on Mactan Island.

 On 27 April 1521, Magellan was killed and the Spaniards defeated by natives in the Battle of Mactan in the Philippines.
 The surviving members of the expedition could not decide who should succeed Magellan.
 The men finally chose a joint command with the leadership divided between Duarte Barbosa and João Serrão.
 Within four days these two were also dead, killed after being betrayed by the host at a feast given by Rajah Humabon.
 The mission was now teetering on the edge of disaster, and João Lopes de Carvalho took command of the fleet, leading it on a meandering journey through the Philippine archipelago.

 During the six-month listless journey after Magellan died, and before reaching the Moluccas, Elcano's stature grew as the men became disillusioned with the weak leadership of Carvalho.
 The two ships, Victoria and Trinidad, finally reached their destination, the Moluccas, on 6 November.
 The men rested and reprovisioned the ships in this haven, then filled their holds with the precious cargo of cloves and nutmeg.
 On 18 December, the ships were ready to leave, but Trinidad sprang a leak, and could not be repaired.
 Carvalho stayed with the ship along with 52 others hoping to return later.

 Victoria, commanded by Elcano along with 17 other European survivors of the 240-man expedition and 4 survivors out of 13 of the Timorese men, continued its westward voyage to Spain traversing the Indian and Atlantic Oceans.
 They reached Sanlúcar de Barrameda on 6 September 1522.

 Antonio Pigafetta, an Italian scholar, was a crew member of the Magellan and Elcano expedition, and later wrote several documents concerning its events.
 According to Pigafetta the voyage covered 14,460 leagues – about 81,449 km.